Mykonos before the sleeping beauty

 ROCABELLA Mykonos Hotel

-In my article 10 destinations in October I will show you which other travel destinations are on my list of favorites in autumn.
+In my article 10 destinations in October I’ll show you which other destinations are on my list of favorites this fall.